mina-fayazi/FullStackOpen/part2/README.md

 ### 2.11: The Phonebook, step 6
 - Fetch and display initial phonebook data from a JSON server using the `axios` library.

+### 2.12: The Phonebook, step 7
+- Extend the phonebook application to save new contact entries to a backend server.